rear/rear-user-guide/README.md

 # Get in touch

-The ReaR team can found on [gitter](https://gitter.im/rear/rear).
-Feel free to reach out to us there or simply file an [issue](//github.com/rear/rear-usr-guide/issues) if you have any questions.
+Feel free to reach out to us by filing an [issue](//github.com/rear/rear-usr-guide/issues) if you have any questions.

 We appreciate your support and contributions!